Sideboard

 Confidently, I can at least posit that she is knight of Embereth and a skilled one at that.

-I’ll add miscellaneous tips here as I learn more about the deck myself.
-Although, I’m going to end up repeating some information written above that I find important.
+Here's a list of miscellaneous tips that I've accumulated as I played with the deck!
+Although, I’m going to end up repeating a little bit of information written above that I find important.

-With mulligans, obviously, keep 3-4 Lands.
+With mulligans, obviously keep 3-4 Lands.
 Look for 1 Equipment or a Tutor card, because even if you get some bad draws on your turns, eventually casting Gwyn with one equipment ready will let you draw cards with her triggers and get something meager going.
 Utility equipment are great keeps since they grant advantage in the early game before Gwyn is out, but your attacks grow difficult without any combat equipment or natural evasion on your knight.
-Past that: Mana Rocks OR Knights playable on turns 2 and 3 make the hand extremely good.
-The former lets you consistently get to Gwyn and the latter lets you develop your board ahead of time instead of waiting to do so on turns after you cast Gwyn.
+Past that baseline goal: Mana Rocks OR Knights playable on turns 2 and 3 make the hand extremely good.
+The former lets you consistently get to Gwyn and the latter lets you more quickly develop your board instead of waiting to do so on turns after you cast Gwyn.
+Wherever you can help it, it's good to already have a knight or two on board before you cast Gwyn so that opponents are less tempted to remove Gwyn instantly.

-This tip repeats some information from other sections, but as a rule of thumb, as the game winds on and your opponents come online, you should be willing to be more passive and bide your time.
-Eventually, you will have to care deck defense and how recklessly you should attack, so evaluate how much mana and board presence your opponent has before you tap all your creatures.
+This tip repeats some information from other sections.
+As a rule of thumb, as the game winds on and your opponents come online, you should be willing to be more passive and bide your time.
+Eventually, you will have to care about defense and how recklessly you're attacking, so evaluate how much mana and board presence your opponents have before you tap all your creatures for attacks.
 An opponent in Red might have Haste creatures and burn spells that could threaten you with just high mana and no board.
 In those situations, spreading out your equipment and attacking with an extra creature (for Gwyn triggers) might get you killed.
-In a different sceario, you might be playing against an extremely fair +1/+1 counters deck that doesn’t have lots of explosive tricks, but if they have multiple creatures on board, leaving Gwyn alone to block (because of her Vigilance) gives them an opportunity to drop their removal spell and attack for half or more of your life total.
+Hold back an extra blocker or two instead.
+If you correctly called that the Red opponent was about to pop off, they're now more likely to point that power at your other opponents too.
+In a different sceario, you might be playing against an extremely fair +1/+1 counters deck that doesn’t have lots of explosive tricks, but if they have multiple creatures on board, leaving Gwyn alone to block (because of her Vigilance) still leaves you very vulnerable to removal and to eating a massive attack.
 The further the game progresses, the more valuable it can be to attack with only your main equipment bearer, so that you can leave behind other knights to deter enemy attacks.
-You could use Gwyn to shuffle equipment over to your blockers, but then again, you might be allowing an opponent to use their removal on your blocker and force your equipment to fall off, especially if Gwyn leaves the battlefield too.
-Sometimes, the right play might even be to not attack at all, because people really don't like attacking into a 10-power creature with Lifelink and First Strike.
+You could use Gwyn to shuffle equipment over to your blockers, but doing so is a trade-off.
+Moving your equipment to blockers means that, if an opponent has removal, they can eliminate your blocker AND force your equipment to fall off at the same time.
+Leaving the equipment stack on your tapped attacker bets on you staying alive and untapping with them later to make something even bigger happen.
+Sometimes, the right play might even be to not attack at all, because people really don't like attacking into your 10-power creature with Lifelink and First Strike.

-When discarding to effects in the deck (Olivia, Mobilized for War, Inti, Seneschal of the Sun, and Mask of Memory) or for other reasons, value lines that give flexibilty.
+When discarding to effects in the deck (Olivia, Mobilized for War, Inti, Seneschal of the Sun, Mask of Memory, etc.) or for other reasons, value lines that give flexibilty.
 Any equipment somehow lingering in your hand should be kept, since the strategy hinges on their use, but removal and tutors also tend to be valuable in almost all board states.
 It obviously hurts to discard a board wipe too, since there’s only two in the deck.
 So, as long as you already have a knight or two (and Gwyn) on the battlefield, the safest choice is often to discard any extra knights from your hand.
 Although, lands can be a second choice for discards if you have more than one land in your hand.
 Keeping your next land drop in hand actually tends to be more valuable than keeping your only knight, since even with no other creatures, you'll always have Gwyn to bear equipment.
+Discarding low-cost knights and lands can also setup nicely for the deck's recursion, like Sevinne's Reclamation, to use them anyway.

-When casting Kayla's Reconstruction, keep in mind that only 1/3 of the deck's cards are legal choices.
+When casting Kayla's Reconstruction, keep in mind that only 1 in 3 of the deck's cards are legal choices.
 Probability says that you should have 1-2 choices in the 7, so I don't recommend making X greater than 2.
 Even then, you will sometimes whiff.

-For now, that’s all the specific tips I can think of, but I’ll edit and add to this section as I learn more myself.
-I’ll leave one last reminder reminder that Umezawa's Jitte has a lot of tricks to pull around first strike damage and normal damage steps, which I discuss a couple of in its blurb in the “Coat of Harms” section.
+For now, that’s all the specific tips I can think of, but I will always edit this section to add more if I learn anything valuable.
+I’ll leave one last reminder that Umezawa's Jitte has a lot of tricks to pull around first strike damage and normal damage steps, which I discuss a couple of in its blurb in the “Coat of Harms” section.

 Suggestions